hikikones/bevy-sequential-actions/README.md

 The `Action` trait contains 3 required methods:

 * `is_finished` to determine if an action is finished or not.
-    This method is called once after `on_start`, and then, by default, every frame in `CoreSet::Last`.
+    By default, this method is called every frame in `CoreSet::Last`.
 * `on_start` which is called when an action is started.
 * `on_stop` which is called when an action is stopped.